Content

 Strong launches answer a small number of questions extremely well and leave everything else for later.
 Weak launches try to cover too much ground and end up saying nothing memorable at all.

-Before launching, don’t ask:
+Before you launch, don’t ask:

-• What tension are we resolving?
+What tension are we resolving?

-• What would someone repeat after seeing this once?
+What would someone repeat after seeing this once?

 SHARE